Posted: 7/26/16 | July 26th, 2016

 Or was it simply chance that brought me to where I am?
 Was this in me the whole time, and I just had to realize my potential?

-As the poem goes, “two roads diverged in the woods” — and it has made all the difference.
+As the poem goes, “two roads diverged in the woods” — and the one I took did make all the difference.

 I don’t know what that other road was like and, frankly, I don’t care.
 I never wonder about it.
 I never think “what if?”
-The road I’m on is never one straight path upward, but this road I picked in that yellow wood was the best choice I’ve ever made.
+The road I’m on is not one straight path upward but it’s a better road than I could ever imagine.